Cryptocurrency Mining Resources

 ASIC is an acronym that stands for Application-Specific Integrated Circuit.
 An ASIC is a specialized computer that is meant to do one thing and do it as efficiently as possible.
 An ASIC is great at it’s core task but virtually worthless at doing anything else.
 ASIC miners are the only way to mine bitcoin profitably today.

 A CPU is the brains of a computer.
 CPU is an acronym for Central Processing Unit, and is the processor inside a computer.
 The most common CPUs by manufacturer are the processors by Intel and AMD (Advanced Micro Devices).
+Today the most popular cryptocurrency mined with CPUs is Monero.
+Check out our Monero CPU Mining Rig build if you’re curious about them.
 CPUs can mine many cryptocurrencies, but are inefficient at mining just about all of them in comparison to ASIC and GPU miners.

 In addition to a CPU, modern computing devices also have a Graphics Processing Unit, or GPU which focuses on a device’s display functions.
 Examples of what a GPU routinely does includes rendering images, animations and displaying video.

 As GPUs have evolved, their processing capability has been found to be efficient at solving certain types of repetitive, complex, mathematical problems.
 The math involved in cryptography is one such type of math, and the reason why GPU mining rigs exist.

 If you’re building a cryptocurrency mining rig you’re likely building a GPU Miner.
 Almost all Ethereum mining and mining popular alt coins like Zcash and Monero is performed with GPU miners.